jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

   (a) the Commissioner decreases the repayment obligation of a borrower under section 147; and (b) the borrower derives salary or wages.
-(2) The Commissioner may issue a special deduction rate certificate that— (a) specifies a special deduction rate that reflects the Commissioner's decision under section 147; and (b) specifies the period for which the special deduction rate is to apply to the borrower; and (c) requires the borrower's employer or PAYE intermediary to make deductions from the borrower's salary or wages at the special deduction rate.
+(2) The Commissioner may issue a special deduction rate certificate that— (a) specifies a special deduction rate and the repayment code to be used that reflects the Commissioner's decision under section 147; and
+  (b) specifies the period for which the special deduction rate is to apply to the borrower; and (c) requires the borrower's employer or PAYE intermediary to make deductions from the borrower's salary or wages at the special deduction rate.
 (3) The issue of a special deduction rate certificate may form part of or all of the means by which a borrower's repayment obligation is decreased under section 147.

 ### 149 Issue and application of special deduction rate certificate
 (1) If the Commissioner issues a special deduction rate certificate under section 148, the Commissioner must give a copy of the certificate to the borrower.
-(2) The special deduction rate certificate revokes all other special deduction rate certificates previously issued in relation to the borrower under section 45, 102, or 148.
+(2) The special deduction rate certificate revokes all other special deduction rate certificates previously issued in relation to the borrower under section 45 or 148.

 ### 150 Time when special deduction rate ceases to apply
 The special deduction rate applies until the earlier of—